Panax quinquefolius L.

 Panax quinquefolius is an erect, perennial, forest herb with a single stem 20-61 cm (8-24 in.) tall.
 At the top of the stem is a whorl of 1-4 leaves; each leaf is palmately divided into 3-5 stalked leaflets.
 Each leaflet is obovate in shape, has a toothed margin, and a narrowly pointed tip.
 The small, greenish flowers are arranged in a solitary stalked umbel that rises above the leaves.
 In late summer, the umbel produces a cluster of red, berrylike fruits.
 The palmate pattern of leaflets is similar to the woody vine Parthenocissus vitacea (woodbine), which often occurs in the same habitat.
 Another associated species is the closely related Aralia nudicaulis (wild sarsaparilla), which differs by having pinnately divided leaves.

 Wild P. quinquefolius grows only in well-developed forest soil, typically mesic loamy soil.
-In most cases, the forests have a closed canopy of mature Acer saccharum (sugar maple), Tilia americana (basswood), or Quercus rubra (red oak).
+In most cases, the forests have a closed canopy of mature Acer saccharum (sugar maple), Tilia americana (basswood), or Quercus rubra (northern red oak).
 Panax quinquefolius does not tolerate habitats that are seasonally flooded, such as might be found along a stream or river, or the edge of a marsh.